abhishekdodda/abhi-llm-apps/advanced_tools_frameworks/route_llm/README.md

 ### Key Innovations:
 - **Dynamic Routing**: Router models make decisions in real-time to balance cost and performance.
 - **Training Framework**: Leveraging human preference data and data augmentation techniques, the routers are trained to optimize decision-making.
-- **Transfer Learning**: Routers maintain performance even when the underlying strong and weak models are swapped during testing.

 Our evaluation on benchmarks demonstrates:
 - **Cost Reductions**: Savings of over 2x in certain cases.